Tense for Class 6

 • FAQs

-The use of a verb to show the time of an action or event is called its tense.
-There are three tenses: present tense, past tense and future tense.
-They help us understand when an action is happening.
+Use of a verb to show the time of an action or event is called tense.
+There are three tenses: present, past and future tense.
+They help us understand the timing of an action.
 Each type has different forms to express different times and situations.
 It tells us whether something is happening in the past, present, or future.

 Types of Tenses